Why Hydrogen

 Ammonia is the second-most produced chemical in the world, finding its way into everything from fertilizer to household cleaning products.
 Over half the world’s food supply depends on fertilizer made from ammonia, which is primarily made with fossil fuels, producing 27 million tons of carbon emissions annually.
 However, e-Ammonia can be synthesized from clean hydrogen, producing a sustainable and clean feedstock for fertilizer and other widely used chemicals.

-Make the buildings blocks of our economy
+Make the building blocks of our economy

 Making steel requires large amounts of heat from fossil fuels, as well as carbon-intensive coke as a feedstock.
 The result is about 40 million tons of carbon emissions annually.
 Hydrogen can substitute for coke in the steel production process as well as potentially providing a source of process heat.